 Six months after an epidemic of Zika virus infection started in Brazil in April 2015, a surge in the number of newborns with microcephaly was noted.
-Although more information is needed to confirm that Zika virus causes this condition, thus far Zika virus RNA was isolated from microcephalic fetuses and amniotic fluid.
+Although more information is needed to confirm that the Zika virus causes this condition, thus far Zika virus RNA was isolated from microcephalic fetuses and amniotic fluid.

 Diagnosis and prognosis

 The adequate diagnosis of microcephaly and its causes can pose quite a challenge for the physician, as there is a need to pinpoint a correct one amongst an overabundance of pathological conditions.
-Therefore a multidisciplinary approach that involves the obstetrician, neonatologist, geneticist, neuroradiologist and child neuropsychiatrist is usually warranted.
+Therefore a multidisciplinary approach that involves the obstetrician, neonatologist, geneticist, neuroradiologist, and child neuropsychiatrist is usually warranted.

 Practically all forms of microcephaly display a certain degree of simplification of the cortical gyral pattern, with fewer gyri and shallow sulci.
 Still, such changes of the fetal brain are difficult, if not impossible to assess with prenatal ultrasound.

 Thus the sonographic diagnosis is currently based on biometric parameters, with the most important diagnostic criterion being a head circumference below 3 SD from the mean.
-Other biometric parameters (such as head circumference/abdominal circumference ratio and head circumference/femur length ration) may be useful in doubtful cases.
+Other biometric parameters (such as head circumference/abdominal circumference ratio and head circumference/femur length ratio) may be useful in doubtful cases.

-The prognosis of microcephaly deepens on the etiology, the size of the head and the associated anomalies.
+The prognosis of microcephaly deepens on the etiology, the size of the head, and the associated anomalies.
 When microcephaly is an isolated finding, the mental delay increases with the severity of the impairment of the occipito-frontal circumference; hence the treatment is focused on ways to manage the child’s condition.